 The central/district office may be able to tell you which schools have a high proportion of low-income students or even give you the students’ names.
 Students on government lunch assistance programs are considered economically disadvantaged.
 Upward Bound, a summer program funded by the Department of Education, exists on many college and university campuses and may also be an excellent source for Project SEED students.

 The primary cost for the program is for student fellowship payments.
 ACS provides full fellowship funding for participating students from first-time participating sites.
-After the first year, sites are expected to provide "matching funds" of $1,600 per Summer I student and $1,900 per Summer II student towards the fellowship award (note that the match funds are not changing with the increased student stipends).
+After the first year, sites are expected to provide a matching fund of 40%-50% of the total stipend, or $1,600 to $2,000 per student, is required from each returning program.
 These matching funds do not include costs for transportation subsidies, supplies or lab materials, or travel costs for activities.
 Sites are more than welcome to provide additional matching funds to meet local minimum wage or wage equity requirements, or additional program expenses.
 More details on matching funds are included in webinar materials below.

 One check will be sent from the ACS national Project SEED office to the institutional sponsor or the ACS local section officer for disbursement to the student(s).

 - ACS will send the check (minus any matching funds) to a Project SEED designated account.
 This can be a university department account, a local section account, or other.